wasp-lang/wasp/web/docs/data-model/crud.md

 }
 ```

-Wasp automatically generates the type `Tasks.CreateAction` type namespace based on the CRUD declaration in your Wasp file.
+Wasp automatically generates the `Tasks.CreateAction` type based on the CRUD declaration in your Wasp file.
 Use it to type the CRUD action's implementation.

 The `Tasks.CreateAction` type works exactly like the types Wasp generates for [Queries](../data-model/operations/queries#type-support-for-queries) and [Actions](../data-model/operations/actions#type-support-for-actions).